InvoiceFox/InvoiceFox-API-bash/making-an-invoice.md

-# InvoiceFox / Cebelca.biz API calls

-## Making an invoice
+# Making na invoice with Cebelca API

-The goal of this document is to show the API calls needed to create an Invoice, fiscalize it (or not), get PDF of it and mark it paid.
+The goal of this document is to show the API calls needed to create an invoice, fiscalize it (or not), get PDF of it and mark it paid.
 Some actions can be performed via different calls, depending what is best in your situation.

 You can read general API guidelines here: [General API guidelines](https://github.com/InvoiceFox/Workonomic-API-bash/blob/master/API-docs.md)

-Examples use curl, which is available on all platforms and you can use to test API calls directly.
+Examples use curl, which is available on all platforms and you can use to test API calls and see the results directly.

+Please remember that this is not all Cebelca API provides.
+ANYTHING (and more) you can do by hand in our web-application, can be done via API.
+We are preparing API Explorer and better documentation.
+This is the very first version.

+Contact us if you have any questions: podpora AT cebelca DOT biz.

 ### Set your API toke